Our Hawaii section is run by our Hawaii expert Stephanie Amieva.

 Waialua

 Waialua is located on the north shore but not on the part of the north shore that normally comes to mind.
-Most people veer through Haleiwa town and onwards towards the famous surf breaks such as Waimea Bay and Pipeline.
+Most people veer through Haleiwa town and onwards towards the famous surf breaks such as Waimea Bay and Pipeline, where many of the main surfing events in Oahu take place.

 However, if you go in the opposite direction then, to the left of Haleiwa town, you’ll come across the little enclave of Waialua.
 There are no hotels here but only scattered vacation rentals.